rafal-dot/DiceRPG/README.md

 ## How to use it securely?

-Please note that every good quality and sophisticated software when generating keys uses additional securit measures in place such as preventing the memory being leaked (for example memory being swapped to the media storage) or overwritting unused memory before freeing it, etc. So this method of generating passwords is secure as long as you are able to ensure complete control over computer/smart device, as one of main goals of this software was simplicity.
+Please note that every good quality and sophisticated software when generating keys uses additional security measures in place, such as preventing the memory being leaked (for example, declaring memory as non-swappable to avoid storing memory on media, or overwriting unused memory before freeing it to avoid other threads accessing the contents of that memory).
+So this method of generating passwords is secure as long as you are able to ensure complete control over computer/smart device, as one of main goals of this software was simplicity.